FredericHeem/starhackit/deploy/grucloud-aws/README.md

 npm i
 ```

-Generate a graph of the infrastrucure:s
+Generate a graph of the infrastructure:

 ```sh
 gc graph